Portland Head Light

 History of Portland Head Light

 The history of Portland Head Light dates back to the early days of the United States.
 Construction began in 1787 under the directive of George Washington, making it one of the nation’s first federally funded lighthouse projects.
-Completed on January 10, 1791, the lighthouse was built to guide mariners safely through the treacherous waters surrounding Cape Elizabeth and into Portland Harbor, a vital hub for trade and fishing.
+Completed and first lit on January 10, 1791, with 16 whale oil lamps, the lighthouse was dedicated by the Marquis de Lafayette and built to guide mariners safely through the treacherous waters surrounding Cape Elizabeth and into Portland Harbor, a vital hub for trade and fishing.
+Captain Joseph Greenleaf, a Revolutionary War veteran, served as the first keeper.

 Portland Head Light has also witnessed its share of maritime tragedies.
 One of the most notable was the wreck of the schooner Annie C. Maguire on Christmas Eve in 1886, which ran aground despite the proximity of the lighthouse.
 Fortunately, all aboard were rescued.